-Professor Patricia Daley is Professor of the Human Geography of Africa and Director of Undergraduate Studies.
-She is also Vice-Principal and The Helen Morag Fellow in Geography at Jesus College, Oxford, where she served as Vice-Principal from 2018 to 2021.
-She was the University Assessor (2015-2016) and was co-founder of the Oxford University Black and Minority Ethnic staff network.
+Professor Patricia Daley is Professor of the Human Geography of Africa.
+She is also the Helen Morag Fellow in Geography at Jesus College, Oxford, where she served as Vice-Principal from 2018 to 2021.
+She was the University Assessor (2015-2016) and co-founder of the Oxford University Black and Minority Ethnic staff network.
 She was elected to the University Council in 2021 and sits on the Education Committee and General Purposes Committee.
 She is also a member of the University’s Staff Employment Review Panels.

 She has been invited to give several keynote lectures in Europe, North America, and Africa.
 More recently, in December 2018, she gave the Annual Lecture in the Geography Department of Leicester University; on 22 August, the keynote address at the service for UNESCO's International Day for the Remembrance of the Slave Trade and its Legacy, City Hall, London; and, on November 2016, she gave an invited seminar at the African Studies Institute of the University of Ghana at Legon, Accra.
 As a consequence of her research on violence in Central Africa, she was invited to give a keynote lecture for the Genocide Research Group, North-Eastern Illinois University, Chicago; and a 25th Anniversary address at the Center for Refugees Studies, York University, Toronto in November 2013.
 Other invitations included presenting a paper at the High-Level Roundtable/Colloquium on Democracy, Governance and the Pan-African Idea: Whither Africa?’, at UNECA, Addis Ababa in May 2012, and as a participant at the conference on Pan-Africanism and African Renaissance in the 21st Century’ organized by UNECA/African Union, Addis Ababa, May 2013.